Breastfeeding is hard. Like, really hard. If you don't believe that fact, just ask anyone who's struggled to do it. Or turn to these

 After five months, Coco Rocha shared on Instagram that her supply ran out, and advised others to be more open-minded when it comes to making comments about bottle-feeding, given that it happens to every mother eventually.
 In 2015, she wrote on Instagram:

 my fellow mommies that deal with MS or anything that causes them to have to make choices they didn’t necessarily want to... this is for you," she wrote on Instagram in April 2018.
 "I’m having to stop breastfeeding soon so I can get back on meds...
 I KNOW we will both be fine, but I’m emotionally having to deal with the guilt and sadness that is coming along with weaning us both off this magical time."
 Mike Lawrie/Getty Images Entertainment/Getty Images

-Back in 2016, Chrissy Teigen spoke with Entertainment Tonight about how much time and energy breastfeeding truly requires.
+Chrissy Teigen spoke with about how much time and energy breastfeeding truly requires.
 Entertainment Tonight

 shared on the that she had a difficult time with breastfeeding following the birth of her daughter.
 Informed Pregnancy podcast

 After she gave birth to her daughter, Emily Blunt opened up about how breastfeeding became a full-time job.

 "After we got home from the hospital, I didn’t shower for a week, and then John and I were like, ‘Let’s go out for dinner,’" Blunt told

 InStyle.
 "I could last only about an hour because my boobs were exploding.
 When the milk first comes in, it’s like a tsunami.
 But we went, just to prove to ourselves that we could feel normal for a second."
 Dia Dipasupil/Getty Images Entertainment/Getty Images

 In February 2018, following the birth of her daughter, Lauren Paul got candid on Instagram about

 her struggles with breastfeeding, specifically coming down with mastitis more than once.